JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 Interestingly, when we started making gear videos of unreleased gear from the Outdoor trade shows, nobody else was.
 Now EpicTV and BMC are both doing it.
 And recently we were told that **our product videos get more traffic than some of the high-end videos the manufacturers are putting out featuring their sponsored climbers.** The director of marketing of a large gear company told us that he’s been trying to convince his boss to do videos in our style instead of theirs.
 It’s rad to see the momentum we’re bringing to the climbing industry.

-# 4. What are your best tips for staying focused when working, managing stress, keeping healthy and getting stuff done?
+## _Q.
+What are your best tips for staying focused when working, managing stress, keeping healthy and getting stuff done?_

 **For me, the most stress comes when I’m not living in the moment.** Like when I’m working and thinking, “Man, I should be out climbing, what kinda lifestyle am I living?!”
 Or when I’m climbing and thinking, “Ugh, I’m such a terrible business owner, I should really be working.”
 When I’m in those spaces I accomplish so much less; I can feel the stress building and it leaves both activities totally unfulfilling.